quartiq/booster/book/src/overview.md

 1. Pressing any of two the front-panel buttons
 1. Communicating with Booster over the USB port
 1. Communicating with Booster over ethernet via MQTT

+# Fault Mode

+When Booster encounters a software fault, it goes into a safe mode where no channels will be enabled.
+To acknowledge and clear the fault, utilize the `service` command from the front panel USB port.